pyeventsourcing/esdbclient/docs/api/appending-events.md

 ```
 :::

-This does provide for retries of apparently failed operations, that were actually successful, to apparently
+The idempotent append behavior means that retries of apparently failed operations, that were actually successful,
-succeed, when in fact they have already succeeded, and without this provision would fail when retried.
+will be apparently successful without actually having any further effect.

-This feature can be understood as a kind of "forgiveness" that avoid KurrentDB failing operations that have
+The idempotent append behavior can be understood as a kind of "forgiveness" for optimistic concurrency control failures,
-previously succeeded.
-In that sense, it avoids clients needing to probe to see if an apparently failed request
+without which clients would need to probe the database to discover if an apparently failed request actually succeeded.
-actually succeeded.
-But it also avoids recording duplicate events when optimistic concurrency controls are
-partially or fully disabled.
+But it also avoids recording duplicate events when optimistic concurrency controls are partially or fully disabled.

 The examples below show `append_to_stream()` being called with `event1`, `event2`, and `event3` whilst optimistic
 concurrency controls have been either fully or partially disabled, and that the stream has not changed.